brennanbrown/journalbar/_posts/2020-08-03-identity-risk.md

 It's probably a problem that a lack of progress is so bothersome to me.
 In full transparency, looking at the flat lines that now encompass all of my beeminders begrudges me.
 I don't think it's the work itself, but rather the consistency of the work.
 Perhaps I am moreso wary of my own behaviour of letting the dying off of momentum beget less and less momentum.

-Anyways, enough about the minutiae.
+Anyways, enough about the minutiae!

 I wanted to thank you for your insights, Adam.
 I'm glad I take a week to respond and meditate on such helpful advice instead of replying quickly and having it thrown into the ether with the insurmountable amount of other information that I find myself surrounded with.